Time for more installations.

-So, I rang up a few breakers yard for TVR Tuscan aluminium indicator stalks and after only a couple of calls, I located one for £45.00 plus VAT.
-Not bad to be honest.
+So, I rang up a few breakers yard for TVR Tuscan aluminium indicator stalks and after only a couple of call

 Its been ages since I've posted anything on MLOC, in fact September 2009 seems to be my last entry.